 My interest in data engineering comes from my background as a solutions architect.
 In that role, I enjoyed building cloud-based systems to store and process data to derive new insight and knowledge.

 I also develop big data and ML pipelines to automate the whole ML process.
 This helps data scientists and analysts save time preparing data for training and testing their algorithms, running metrics and deriving key performance indicators at scale.

 Data preparation is particularly important.
 Data scientists typically spend about 80% of their time on it.
 Having access to data shaped in the right way makes them more productive and happier.

 I previously earned a Masters degree in computer systems engineering, and a PhD in ML and NLP.
 I completed both at the University of Manchester.

 Rather than join a specialised vendor in my Ph.D. area of expertise, I decided to broaden my skills and gain more client exposure by joining Capgemini.
 Capgemini are a large global consulting, technology and outsourcing services company.

 I worked my way from being a developer to a solution architect.
 There, I helped deliver large scale projects for Fortune Global 500 companies in sectors including insurance, retail banking, financial services, and central government.

-I then joined PageGroup where I worked as an lead developer and architect on a global transformation programme across 34 countries.
-I lead the technical delivery of search, multi-channel communication, business intelligence, text analytics, job board integration, and advertising solutions.
+I then joined PageGroup.
+There, I worked as an lead developer and architect on a global transformation programme across 34 countries.
+I led the technical delivery of search, multi-channel communication, business intelligence, text analytics, job board integration, and advertising solutions.

-I share my technical experience and knowledge internally and externally relating to AWS, stream processing, serverless stacks, ML and NLP and present regularly at industry conferences, open source my code and write technical blog posts on Medium and for AWS such as Analyze a Time Series in Real Time.
+I share my technical experience and knowledge internally and externally relating to AWS, stream processing, serverless stacks, ML and NLP.
+I also present regularly at industry conferences, open source my code and write technical blog posts on Medium and for AWS such as Analyze a Time Series in Real Time.

 I’m also an independent freelance advisor and consultant helping organisations with cloud architecture, serverless computing and ML at Starwolf.